Check out our event calendar for upcoming class and workshop dates.

 Smart Cycling Classes: For complete Smart Cycling classes schedule, go to our Smart Cycling page.

-Basic Road Safety Classes: For a complete Basic Road Safety class schedule, head to our Basic Road Safety class page.
+Basic Bike Safety Classes: For a complete Basic Bike Safety class schedule, head to our Basic Bike Safety class page.

 Elementary Safety Assembly

 This program is for grades K-3 or 4-5/6.
 This 40 minute assembly will cover the basics of pedestrian and bike safety.
 Included in this program is a helmet fitting demonstration, bike safety talk, pedestrian safety talk, and interactive intersection crossing demonstration involving bikes and pedestrians.
 This program is ideal for grades K-3 to give them the safety tips they need to begin walking and biking to school.
 Each assembly can accommodate approximately 300 students.

 This small group, 40 minute interactive presentation covers the basics of riding a bike including: laws, bike handling tips, bike maintenance, sustainability, and health.
 A bike is not needed for this workshop, however a live demonstration will be provided to cover basic bike maintenance.
 There will be interactive opportunities for students to show their understanding of lane positioning, controlling a lane, and crossing an intersection.
 This workshop is ideal for both those currently riding or interested in bike riding, and can accommodate up to 300 students.